simeon9696/EmployTT-Final/README.md

   4. Right click on "index. html" in VS Code and select "Launch with Live Server".

 # Prerequisites
+  - Firebase CLI
   - Firebase Functions
   - Firebase Admin SDK
   - Nodemailer

 This assumes that you have access to the firebase project for this repository already.
 If you do not, please contact one of the authors for authentication.

-To install firebase-functions follow these steps.
+To install the Firebase CLI,firebase-functions and firebase-admin follow these steps.
+- Make sure that your terminal is pointing to the root of your project.
+- If you've already cloned the repository, the firebase commands will ask to overwrite file.
+Select yes for every file except **index.js** so that you will preserve the functions from the repository.

 ```
 npm install firebase-functions@latest firebase-admin@latest --save